-Subcontracts will be offered on ESFA/devolved budget programmes across both Adults (19+) and Young People (16-18) and HE.
+Subcontracts will be offered on ESFA (subject to business case approval) /devolved budget programmes across both Adults (19+) and Young People (16-18) and HE.
 The City of Liverpool College has robust partnership management processes in place that have been subject to external and internal audit.

-Through the supply chain, the City of Liverpool College is able to develop understanding and knowledge of different sectors and communities; learning through shared good practice.
+Through the supply chain, The City of Liverpool College can develop understanding and knowledge of different sectors and communities, learning through shared good practice.

 - 15% of funding generated for experienced partners with a good track record of quality delivery to students and contract performance.

-- A further 5% of funding generated will be retained for new partners for the first contract year to reflect the increased risk and provision of additional support for quality of teaching and learning and contract management.
+- Up to a further 5% of funding generated will be retained for new partners for the first contract year to reflect the increased risk and provision of additional support for quality of teaching and learning and contract management.
 This may be extended beyond the first year subject to the outcome of the College’s annual contract review.